Free Flowin’ Mind Maps With Coggle

 Front and center

 The beating heart of a mind map is its subject, sitting front and center.
-The simple design is what contributes to helping the user stay focused, jumpstart memory, and structure thoughts organically around said map's heart center.
+The simple design is what contributes to helping the user stay focused.

 The free flowin’ flowchart feature

-The Coggle team recently released their most significant update ever to the application, the flowchart feature.
+In 2018, the Coggle team released their most significant update ever to the application, the flowchart feature.

-Also called process diagram, a flowchart is a way of illustrating the steps necessary to complete a task.
+Also called a "process diagram," a flowchart is a way of illustrating the steps necessary to complete a task.

-The company introduced a new menu that allows users to set a flowchart shape to any item in a diagram, aiming to make flowcharts as simple, elegant, and collaborative as Coggle mind maps.
+Previous versions of Coggle were not as able to illustrate linear workflows over time.
+So the company introduced a new menu that allows users to set a flowchart shape to any item in a diagram.
+These flow charts are as simple, elegant, and collaborative as mind maps.

 Image credit: Bloggle

 And that’s not all!
-The stylish and user-friendly menu adapts to the performance of the user’s computer, with a glass-effect background supported by most browsers.
+The stylish and user-friendly menu adapts to the performance of the user’s computer.
+A glass-effect background is supported on most browsers.

 Expand your mind, man

-Coggle offers tons of other cool features, including the Public Mind Map Gallery, a selection of the best public diagrams and mind maps made with the application.
+Coggle offers tons of other cool features, including the Public Mind Map Gallery.
+This is a selection of the best public diagrams and mind maps made with the application.

-If only there had been a public mind map on magnets readily available when Insane Clown Posse asked the question, “f*cking ?” magnets, how do they work?”
+If only there had been a public mind map on magnets available when Insane Clown Posse asked the question, "magnets, how do they work?

 Built for the knowledge thirsty

 Coggle has had a strong reception among the education community.
-Many teachers who use it with their students praise its simplicity and ease of use.
+Many teachers who use it with their students praise its low learning curve and ease of use.

-Last spring, students from the Health Club at Tarrant County College worked for over four months to create a giant Coggle mind map for their Anatomy and Physiology course.
+Last spring, students from the Health Club at Tarrant County College worked for over four months to create a giant Coggle mind map.
+It was for their Anatomy and Physiology course.

-They presented the 15 by 8 feet diagram at the national Human Anatomy and Physiology Society conference, where it attracted much attention.
-The students claimed that the creation process helped them acquire significant Anatomy and Physiology knowledge and helped to memorize new concepts better.
+They presented the mind map as a 15 by 8 feet diagram at the national Human Anatomy and Physiology Society conference.
+There it attracted much attention.

-Considered as one of the most user-friendly mind-mapping solutions, along with similar apps like Mindmeister, Bloomfire, Wisemapping, and Bubbl.us, Coggle currently helps over one million people across many industries understand and share information.
+Coggle is considered one of the most user-friendly mind-mapping solutions.
+It holds court among similar apps like Mindmeister, Bloomfire, Wisemapping, and Bubbl.us.
+It's used by over one million people across many industries to share and understand complex information.